Skip to main content

 • Accounts carry a billing status: None → Trialing → Paying → Churned

 The Outlit browser SDK auto-detects Discovered (email known, no userId) and Signed Up (both email and userId provided).
-Engaged and Inactive are auto-inferred from product activity via PostHog or your SDK.
+Engaged and Inactive are derived from tracked product activity.
 Activated is the one stage you call manually — user.activate() — because the definition of activation is specific to your product.
 Billing statuses update automatically when Stripe is connected.

 For the full breakdown of journey stages and billing statuses, see Customer Journey.